#FireSeason

 • Operational vehicles and fire services personnel are on season standby.

-• Working on Fire teams are also on standby and additional teams from NCC Environmental Services and Enviro Wildfire Services can be brought in if needed, with multiple resources from Volunteer Wildfire Services available.
+• Working on Fire teams are also on standby, as are additional teams that can be brought in if needed.

 • 24h Fire Control room number: 028 425 1690